 If the couple fails to agree with the negotiation process, or if they have reached an impasse, the mediator might recommend another session.
 It is up to the partners to agree or decline.
 If they refuse, the court interferes and settles the divorce case in a series of trials.

-For a mediation process to run smoothly both the partners must be ready to settle the disputes.
-If you are willing to work on it, then a few tips can come in handy.
+For a mediation process to run smoothly, both the partners must be ready to settle the disputes.
+If you are willing to compromise, then a few tips can come in handy.

 Tips To Make Your Divorce Mediation Successful